 Antibiotic-related, postinfectious, and anatomic-related causes of diarrhea are typically clear from the history.
 Determination of the time frame helps establish whether diarrhea is acute or chronic.
 Establishing the level of acuity is also important.
 Most cases of acute diarrhea have a viral etiology, are low acuity, and cause fever and nonbloody diarrhea.
 However, bacterial diarrhea can lead to serious consequences; manifestations include fever, bloody diarrhea, and possibly a petechial or purpuric rash.

 Symptoms associated with chronic diarrhea can vary and those of different conditions can overlap.
-For example, Crohn disease and celiac disease can cause oral ulcerations, a number of conditions can cause rashes, and any condition can lead to a poor growth pattern.
-If the cause is unclear, further tests are done based on clinical findings (see Some Causes of Diarrhea).
+For example, Crohn disease Crohn Disease Crohn disease is a chronic transmural inflammatory bowel disease that usually affects the distal ileum and colon but may occur in any part of the gastrointestinal tract.
+Symptoms include diarrhea... read more and celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more can cause oral ulcerations, a number of conditions can cause rashes, and any condition can lead to a poor growth pattern.
+If the cause is unclear, further tests are done based on clinical findings (see Table: Some Causes of Diarrhea Some Causes of Diarrhea ).

-Specific causes are treated (eg, gluten-free diet for children with celiac disease).
+Specific causes of diarrhea are treated (eg, gluten-free diet for children with celiac disease).

 General treatment focuses on hydration, which can usually be done orally.
 IV hydration is rarely essential.
-(C aution : Antidiarrheal drugs [eg, loperamide] are not recommended for infants and young children.)
+(CAUTION: Antidiarrheal drugs Treatment [eg, loperamide] are not recommended for infants and young children.)

-Oral rehydration solution (ORS) should contain complex carbohydrate or 75 mEq/L glucose and 75 mEq/L Na (total 245 mOsm/L solution).
+Oral rehydration solution Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more (ORS) should contain complex carbohydrate or 2% glucose and 50 to 90 mEq/L (50 to 90 mmol/L) sodium.
 Sports drinks, sodas, juices, and similar drinks do not meet these criteria and should not be used.
-They generally have too little Na and too much carbohydrate to take advantage of Na/glucose cotransport, and the osmotic effect of the excess carbohydrate may result in additional fluid loss.
+They generally have too little sodium and too much carbohydrate to take advantage of sodium/glucose cotransport, and the osmotic effect of the excess carbohydrate may result in additional fluid loss.

-ORS is recommended by the WHO and is widely available in the US without a prescription.
+ORS is recommended by the World Health Organization and is widely available in the US without a prescription.
 Premixed solutions are also available at most pharmacies and supermarkets.

-Small, frequent amounts are used, starting with 5 mL q 5 min and increasing gradually as tolerated (see Oral Rehydration).
-Generally, 50 mL/kg is given over 4 h for mild dehydration, and 100 mL/kg is given over 4 h for moderate dehydration.
+If the child is also vomiting, small, frequent amounts are used, starting with 5 mL every 5 minutes and increasing gradually as tolerated (see Oral Rehydration Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).
+If the child is not vomiting, the initial amount is not restricted.
+In either case, generally 50 mL/kg is given over 4 hours for mild dehydration, and 100 mL/kg is given over 4 hours for moderate dehydration.
 For each diarrheal stool, an additional 10 mL/kg (up to 240 mL) is given.
-After 4 h, the patient is reassessed.
+After 4 hours, the patient is reassessed.
 If signs of dehydration persist, the same volume is repeated.

 Children with an acute diarrheal illness should eat an age-appropriate diet as soon as they have been rehydrated and are not vomiting.
 Infants may resume breast milk or formula.